sozalpasan1/scoobydoogame/MVP.md

 - Point class/all position methods
     - Whole game is based on your location and the monster's relative to the map.
 Also checks for collisions with walls, shaggy, snacks and monster, allows death
 - scooby: ScoobyDoo
     - is the playable character/protag of the whole game.
-Unplayable without the scoobsta
 - monster: Monster
     - Only objective is to run from the monster.
 Need a monster
 - startLevel: void